dbpokorny/autoclave/README.md

 ## library reference

-#### `ACexportProperty(subject, foreignURL, property)`
+#### `ACexportProperty(obj, foreignURL, property)`

-#### `ACexportProperties(subject, foreignURL, properties)`

-These library functions take an arbitrary argument for `subject`, a string such as "$ssh://git@github.com/ghuser/ghrepo" (that is to say: a dollar sign followed by a git URL) for `foreignURL`, and either a single property name for `property` or an array of property names for `properties`.
-It first checks that the caller has write access to the property or properties named for the foreign URL specified.
+These library functions take an arbitrary argument for `obj`, a string such as "$ssh://git@github.com/ghuser/ghrepo" (that is to say: a dollar sign followed by a git URL) for `foreignURL`, and a property name for `property`.
+It first checks that the caller has write access to the property named for the foreign URL specified.
+This write access is granted if and only if the following condition is
-This write access is granted if and only if the following condition is met: the value of the property is a two-element array `["#import", "$..."]` where `"$..."` is the string naming the origin URL or the string "*".
+met: the value of the property is a two-element array `["#import", "$..."]` where `"$..."` is the string naming the origin URL or the string "*".
 This "import token" grants the right to receive a value via `ACexport`.

-`ACexport` then copies the value/values of the corresponding property/properties from one URL to another so code that executes from the other URL can access those properties.
-For example if `subject` is `x`, `property` is `"foo"` and `foreignURL` is "$ssh://git@github.com/nietzsche/superbot", then the following are executed in the enclosing interpreter:
+`ACexport` then copies the value of the property from the host URL to the foreign URL so code that executes in the foreign URL can access that property.
+For example if `obj` is `x`, `property` is `"foo"` and `foreignURL` is "$ssh://git@github.com/nietzsche/superbot", then the following are executed:

     var hostURL = "ssh://git@github.com/ghuser/ghrepo";
     var foreignURL = "ssh://git@github.com/nietzsche/superbot";